Grenfell Tower Inquiry Phase 2: Module 1

-The second phase of the inquiry opened on 27 January 2020 at a new venue in Paddington, at 13 Bishop's Bridge Road, London, W2 6BU, with Arconic's lawyer making a statement.
+The second phase of the inquiry opened on 27 January 2020 at a new venue in Paddington, with Arconic's lawyer making a statement.

-The second phase opened with statements from lawyers for Studio E, the architects of the refurbishment; Rydon and Harley Façades, the buildings; Celotex, who had made the combustible insulation; and Arconic, who had supplied the ACM panels.
+The second phase opened with statements from lawyers for Studio E, the architects of the refurbishment; Rydon and Harley Facades, the buildings; Celotex, who had made the combustible insulation; and Arconic, who had supplied the ACM panels.
 There were also statements from the Royal Borough of Kensington and Chelsea (RBKC) and the KCTMO.

 Lawyers for Rydon introduced emails that showed that Celotex knew that their combustible insulation product was not safe to use with ACM panels as a suitable fire barrier was not available.
 They produced internal emails from Arconic from 2011 showing that the fire-rating of their Reynobond PE (polyester filled) panels had dropped to class E from class B and so were "unsuitable for use on building façades" in Europe.

 The combustible cladding panels made by Arconic, which contained the flammable polyethylene core, were chosen as part of an attempt to cut £454,000 from the budget by KCTMO.
 The architect, builders and fire engineer who worked on the refurbishment knew the cladding system would fail in the event of a fire more than two years before the blaze, in conditions where the fire flamed through windows.
 The lawyers for Celotex introduced an email thread where Daniel Anketell-Jones of Rydon, discusses the need for a fire stop in the cavity and this was copied and discussed by the other organisations involved.

 After the companies' opening statements were read, Richard Millett criticised them for failing to admit any mistakes: "With the sole exception of RBKC, not a single core participant involved in the primary refurbishment of Grenfell Tower has felt able to make any unqualified admission against its own interests."
 RBKC had admitted its building control body had made errors, while Celotex admitted its marketing of the insulation had been misleading.
 The Times suggested that the companies' response had been to "blame each other."
 Millett added: "Any member of the public reading these statements and taking them all at face value would be forced to conclude that everyone involved in the refurbishment of Grenfell Tower did what they were supposed to do and nobody made any serious causative mistakes."